sunwenqi10/sunwenqi10.github.io/_posts/2019-02-19-Introduction_to_Neural_Network.md

     Returns:
-    A -- the output of the activation function, also called the post-activation value cache -- a python dictionary containing "linear_cache" and "activation_cache";
+    A -- the output of the activation function, also called the post-activation value cache -- a python dictionary containing 'linear_cache' and 'activation_cache';
              stored for computing the backward pass efficiently
     """